clearlinux/clear-linux-documentation/source/tutorials/kernel-boot-params.rst

 Updating the boot manager
 *************************

-The system must be updated and rebooted each time a changes is made to the boot parameters:
+The system must be updated and rebooted each time a change is made to the boot parameters:

 .. code-block:: bash